nottrobin/robinwinslow.uk/_posts/magento-searches.md

 - magento tables to truncate
 - magento regenerate cache from command-line?
 - Is it possible to delete root category? - http://magento.stackexchange.com/questions/803/is-it-possible-to-delete-root-category
+- check if category is active in current store scope?
+- magento template load block by identifier

 Magento CMS block tips
 ===